NoyGabay/IR_project/README.md

 * page view
 * page rank
 * binary search on web title
-* binary search on web anchor text.
+* binary search on web anchor text

-Our search based on the similarity measure BM25 function as her main measure, and in addition we the doc's title and page rank.
+Our search based on the similarity measure BM25 function as her main measure, and in addition we used the doc's title and page rank.

 Description of the above file:
 1. serarch_frontend: python file which contains all search functions our serach engine performs.
 Full documentation of each function can be found in the file.